-Costs from one consultancy to another can vary greatly for services provided, and it is possible to find consultancy companies that will come under the $15,000 low-end mobile penetration testing costs estimate.
+Costs from one consultancy to another can vary greatly for services provided, and it is possible to find pentest companies that will come under the $15,000 low-end mobile penetration testing costs estimate.
 However, caution must be taken with those vendors and questions should be asked about testing methodology, technology, and skillsets.
 In most cases, the cost will vary based on brand recognition, technical skills, and reputation.

 Typically, a highly technical boutique shop, specializing in mobile and IoT device testing, will charge more than a consultancy offering a wider range of services.
 This is due to the consultancy having an additional investment in tools and training to perform a deeper test against the mobile application.
 In this case, if the mobile application is highly complex and has additional ancillary devices, it interacts with the additional cost could be worth it.

 Another factor for consultancies providing this service is the physical location of the testers.
 Some consultancies will utilize resources in India, Malaysia, or other markets that have an associated lower operational cost.

 In these cases, it does not mean that the testers are incapable.
 Many times, the consultants are just as capable; it just means they live in a lower-cost region.
 If working across time zone is not an issue and no physical devices need to be shipped, take advantage of the lower cost.